Public trees are those trees for which we are responsible, as opposed to privately-owned trees, or trees on private

 - swings, tree houses and ropes in trees

 Do not report trees in private gardens or on private land unless there is a risk to a nearby path or road.

 We're responsible for approximately 30,000 public trees across the city.

-Zoom in to see different areas and types of trees on the map, including tree preservation order (TPO) areas.
+Zoom in to see different areas and types of trees on the map, including conservation areas and tree preservation order (TPO) areas.
 Click on an area (or a tree) for more information.

 Reporting other tree issues

 If the tree is touching overhead telephone wires report safety concerns to Openreach.

 If a problem relates to a tree in a private property, this is a civil matter; you'll need to contact the land owner or land lord as we're unable to help.